Slyke/z80-emulator/README.md

 I tried to keep this code a balance between not repeating myself and in the process creating 18 layers of functions.
 Pls forgive me and my protension.
 I have modified the assembly OP codes to be easier to understand by those not familiar with the Z80 processor's instruction set for the disassembler.
-In the mnemonics list below, I've added a reference to the original instruction mnemonic, where applicable.

 ![UI legend](ui.png)